How You Can Help Black People Today, Tomorrow & Forever

-This year has brought sadness and hardship among the Black community.
-Not only have Black people been forced to mourn the deaths of family and friends as the deadly coronavirus sweeps the globe but we've also had to grapple with the fact that Black men and women in the US are being brutally murdered by police in their own homes, choked to death on the streets and racially profiled as they mind their own business.
+This year has brought more sadness and hardship among the Black community.
+Not only have Black people been forced to mourn the deaths of family and friends as the deadly coronavirus sweeps the globe but we've also had to grapple with the fact that Black men and women in the U.S. are being brutally murdered by police in their own homes, choked to death on the streets, and racially profiled as they mind their own business.

-Thousands of people have joined demonstrations around the world to protest the brutal murder of 46-year-old George Floyd after white Minneapolis police officer Derek Chauvin crushed Floyd's neck with his knee for eight minutes, cutting off his oxygen supply.

 Advertisement